radjivF/interaction-node-mongoDb/README.md

 You have a Rest Api example in the folder RestAPiExample, this is a global example how to use MongoDb in a real case.
 And of course the same Api with coffee Script syntax.

-you can use curl to test the REST Api example.

 What is MongoDB?
 ================